kshitij3103/CronaFlow/README.md

 1. **Task Ingestion:** The client layer submits asynchronous task definitions via the REST API.
 The payload is serialized into JSON and persisted into a central NoSQL document database (MongoDB).
 2. **Persistence Layer:** The database acts as the central source of truth, storing state transitions, raw payloads, execution timestamps, and retry counters.
-3. **Decentralized Worker Nodes:** Spring Boot instances operate as independent worker nodes.
-Each node runs background threads (via `@Scheduled` and `TaskExecutor`) that actively poll the database for eligible tasks (`executeAt <= NOW() && status == PENDING`).
+3. **Leader Election:** To prevent race conditions, CronaFlow utilizes an Active-Passive (Leader-Follower) architecture backed by Redis locks (`cronaflow:leader:lock`).
-4. **Execution and Acknowledgment:** Upon acquiring a task, the worker locks the record, invokes the corresponding business logic handler (e.g., SMTP dispatch or WebClient HTTP requests), and synchronously updates the state machine to `COMPLETED` or `FAILED`.
+4. **Execution and Acknowledgment:** Only the designated **Leader** node actively polls the database and executes tasks.
+If the Leader instance crashes or goes offline, its Redis lock expires, and a standby Follower node automatically promotes itself to the new Leader and takes over task execution.

-Because state is decoupled from the application memory, the system scales horizontally.
-Multiple nodes can poll concurrently without duplicating work, provided isolation levels and database-level locking are maintained.
+Because state is decoupled from the application memory, the system is incredibly fault-tolerant.
+Multiple nodes can be deployed, and the Redis Leader Election guarantees exactly-once execution semantics without the need for complex, database-level row locking.

 ---